playmaker-pro/backend/README.md

 Backend side for PlayMaker project.

+#### Applications and their roles
+1. Features
+    * Application for managing user features permissions.
+Core job is to provide a way to manage user permissions for features.
+    * Basically application says, what role can access what feature.
+For example, we can define there limitations for viewing specific views

 # Installation

 To set up a development environment quickly you need to have following prerequisits: